Pawnbrokers in the early 20th century

-The idea was that anyone in need of ready cash would take something or things that they owned to the pawnbroker who would loan them a certain amount of money using the loaned items as security.
-The amount of the loan was based on what the pawnbroker thought he could sell the things for, plus some sort of commission for himself.
+The idea was that anyone in need of ready cash would take one or more things that they owned to the pawnbroker who would loan them a certain amount of money using the loaned items as security.
+The amount of the loan was based on what the pawnbroker thought he could sell the things for, plus commission or interest for himself.

-The goods could be redeemed at the end of a certain time if the loan was repaid.
+The goods could be redeemed at any time up to a year and a day if the loan was repaid.
 If it couldn't be repaid, the goods reverted to the pawnbroker who sold them.
 Pawnbrokers did a good trade because people were much poorer in my childhood in the early 1900s.